chrisdone/website/hakyll/posts/german-naming-convention.markdown

 ## German Naming Convention

 This is what I consider good naming convention.
-I discovered this convention while to working with a German colleague, who, I'd always joked, uses long variable names, and almost never abbreviates anything.
-The more I read his code, the more I realized I was able to read the story he was trying to tell, and appreciated it a lot.
+I discovered this convention while working with a German colleague, who, I'd always joked, uses long variable names, and almost never abbreviates anything.
+However, the more I read his code, the more I realised I was able to read the story he was trying to tell, and appreciated it a
+lot: Using as many words as necessary to clearly name something. _Everything_.

 I called this "German" naming convention as a reference to the fact that the German language is known for its compound words, which can become comically long and specific at times.
-Some examples include, _Betäubungsmittelverschreibungsverordnung_ ("regulation requiring a prescription for an anesthetic"), _Rechtsschutzversicherungsgesellschaften_ (""legal protection insurance companies"), and the 1999 German "Word of the Year":
+Some examples include, _Betäubungsmittelverschreibungsverordnung_ ("regulation requiring a prescription for an anaesthetic"), _Rechtsschutzversicherungsgesellschaften_ (""legal protection insurance companies"), and the 1999 German "Word of the Year":
 _Rindfleischetikettierungsüberwachungsaufgabenübertragungsgesetz_
-("beef labeling regulation and delegation of supervision law").
+("beef labelling regulation and delegation of supervision law").

-So don't write `fopen` when you can write `openFile`.
+Don't write `fopen` when you can write `openFile`.
 Write `throwValidationError` and not `throwVE`.
 Call that name `function` and not `fct`.
-Your readers will thank you.
+That's German naming convention.
+Do this and your readers will appreciate it.

 ## Isomorphic Naming